Intergenerational Trauma: Unpacking the Enduring Impact and Path to Healing

 “The great journey of transformation begins with the acknowledgment that we need to make it.
 It is not something we are undertaking for amusement, nor even for the sake of convention; rather, it is a spiritual necessity.” – Alan Lew

 Increased awareness and recognition of the prevalence and impact of trauma have made it a buzzword in recent years.
-The term refers to experiences that cause psychological distress or harm, such as physical or sexual abuse, emotional neglect, or witnessing violence.
+The term refers to Intergenerational Trauma experiences that cause psychological distress or harm, such as physical or sexual abuse, emotional neglect, or witnessing violence.
 Research has shown that trauma can lead to anxiety, depression, post-traumatic stress disorder (PTSD), substance abuse, and other adverse outcomes.
 Consequently, more individuals are seeking treatment for trauma-related issues, and mental health professionals are improving their ability to identify and treat trauma.

-Intergenerational trauma, also known as transgenerational trauma or historical trauma, is the transmission of trauma effects from one generation to the next.
+Intergenerational Trauma, also known as Transgenerational Trauma or Historical Trauma, is the transmission of trauma effects from one generation to the next.
 This transmission can occur through parenting practices, cultural traditions, or social structures that perpetuate the effects of trauma.
 Trauma can result from a variety of events, including war, genocide, slavery, forced migration, and other forms of oppression.
 Its impact can extend beyond those who directly experienced the event, affecting their children and grandchildren.